Emerging Infectious Disease

 Direct contact refers to when an individual is infected by another person or an animal that has the disease.

-Person to person disease spread occurs when an individual makes direct contact with someone who has already contracted the disease through kissing, hugging, touching, coughing, or sneezing.
+- Person to Person: Person to person disease spread occurs when an individual makes direct contact with someone who has already contracted the disease through kissing, hugging, touching, coughing, or sneezing.

-Animal to person transfer can occur if a person is either bitten or scratched by an infected animal.
+- Animal to Person: Animal to person transfer can occur if a person is either bitten or scratched by an infected animal.
 Spread can also occur by handling animal waste.

-Germs that cause infectious disease can be spread to an unborn child while it is still in the womb by passing through the placenta or it can be transmitted during birth.
+- Mother to Unborn Child: Germs that cause infectious disease can be spread to an unborn child while it is still in the womb by passing through the placenta or it can be transmitted during birth.

 Indirect Contact